Devavinash76/Devavinash76/README.md

 𝐀𝐛𝐨𝐮𝐭 𝐦𝐞 !!

 <ul>

+  <li> I have 1.5 years of experience as an Android Developer. </li>
+  <li> I have working experience and knowledge About E-commerce App, Notebook- App, Barcode Scanning App, Employee Tracking App, Order Delivery App and few websites. </li>
   <li> I’m currently working on Android Developement with Java,Kotlin & Flutter. </li>
   <li> I'm a Computer Science & Engineering Student (Passout in 2021). </li>
 <ul>